 Strouse has spent over three decades buying, storing, processing, and working with pressure-sensitive adhesive tape.
 If you’re among the many people wondering what pressure-sensitive tape is and how you can use it, we’d like to share what we know based on experience.

 Once you’ve learned more about pressure-sensitive adhesives, you’ll be ready to take the next step in your project using your knowledge of adhesive tape, how it's manufactured, and how to choose a suitable one.

 What is Pressure Sensitive Adhesive Tape?

-In the world of adhesive, you may hear specific terms that you need to know.
+In adhesive, you may sometimes hear specific terminology:

 - Polymer refers to a large molecule with many atoms.
 The atoms are connected in a chainlike fashion.

 - Viscoelasticity refers to the material’s viscous and elastic properties.
 Viscosity is related to the amount of resistance against linear strain, whereas elasticity is related to how much stress it can endure and still return to its original shape.

 In short, pressure-sensitive adhesive tape (also referred to as PSA, self-adhesive, and self-stick adhesive) is a polymer with some level of viscoelasticity.
 The tape is sticky with a peel that protects the adhesive until you need it to bear weight.

 Engineers use pressure-sensitive adhesives daily because of their load-bearing properties, which means strong adhesive bonds can carry significant weight.